maciejpedzich/maciejpedzich-old/README.md

 <details>
  <summary>FAQ</summary>

-- How to pronounce your full name?
+ > How to pronounce your full name?

  [Like this](https://translate.google.com/translate_tts?ie=UTF-8&q=Maciej%20P%C4%99dzich&tl=pl&total=1&idx=0&textlen=14&tk=891000.730774&client=t&prev=input&ttsspeed=1.5)

- - What's your favourite...
+ > What's your favourite...
+ >  - book?
+ >  - movie?
+ >  - music genre?
+ >  - video game?

-   - book? - *Fables for Robots* by Stanisław Lem
+ - *Fables for Robots* by Stanisław Lem
-   - movie? - *Le Mans '66*
+ - *The Rush*
-   - music genre? - bass house, but I can also dig tech house and electro house
+ - bass house, but I like tech house and electro house too
-   - video game? - Trackmania United Forever
+ - Trackmania United Forever

  <br>

- - Do you have siblings?
+ > Do you have siblings?

- I have two older sisters: Nina and Milena.
+ I have two older sisters: Milena and Nina.
 I don't have any brothers though.

- - Hotel?
+ > Hotel?

  Trivago